-Just upgrading the hosting plan is not the only thing that you have to take care of, there are also many other things that work in the backend and should be set up so that all the site visitors should get a clean and crisp experience while browsing your eCommerce site.
+Just upgrading the hosting plan is not the only thing that you have to take care of, many other things work in the backend and should be set up so that all the site visitors should get a clean and crisp experience while browsing your eCommerce site.

-Integrations play a very important role in connecting the external third party apps or softwares to your online store to increase the revenue of your store.
+Integrations play a very important role in connecting the external third-party apps or software to your online store to increase the revenue of your store.
 Some of the very commonly used integrations are the email marketing platforms like Klaviyo, Aweber, Get Response, Convert Kit, Mailchimp, etc.

-It’s a really good sign if your eCommerce platform supports many popular external apps and softwares integrations.
-The more integrations your platform supports, the more it will be easier for you to increase profit of your store.
+It’s a really good sign if your eCommerce platform supports many popular external apps and software integrations.
+The more integrations your platform supports, the more it will be easier for you to increase the profit of your store.

 Shopify platform supports a lot of integrations from popular email marketing platforms, third party Shopify themes to the external upsell and cross sell apps.
 But, it depends on you how much you can afford.

-The WordPress and WooCommerce integration support is really great in the industry.
-There are so many wordpress integrations available that we can’t even think.
+The WordPress and WooCommerce integration support is great in the industry.
+There are so many WordPress integrations available that we can’t even think.
 These integrations help us to customize our WooCommerce stores in the best way possible.

 WordPress integrations are cheaper as compared to Shopify integrations.
-In wordpress you also have a ton of options that forces WordPress plugin developers to sell their monthly and lifetime subscriptions at a reasonable price.
-In this case, WordPress is clearly the king of integrations.
+In WordPress, you also have a ton of options that forces WordPress plugin developers to sell their monthly and lifetime subscriptions at a reasonable price.
+In this case, WordPress is the king of integrations.

 While using these eCommerce platforms we encounter a lot of issues and if there is someone who can solve our problems quickly then there’s nothing greater than this.